Coriander Seed, Whole (Coriandrum sativum)

 In Ayurvedic medicine (traditional healing system of India) coriander is often combined with caraway and cardamom seeds for use as a digestive tonic.
 It is energetically cooling and has a sweet, bitter and pungent taste.
 Similarly, in Traditional Chinese Medicine (TCM), coriander is considered pungent in taste.
 It is used as a digestive tonic as well and as a flavoring to improve the taste of herbal preparations just as it has been in herbal medicine practices in the West.

-*NOTE: The information above has not been evaluated by the Food and Drug Administration.
+NOTE: The information above has not been evaluated by the Food and Drug Administration.
 It is for educational purposes only.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
-Due to FDA regulations, Grassroots Herb Supply, LLC is unable to provide dosage information or any medical advice regarding this product.
+Due to FDA regulations, Grassroots Herb Supply, LLC is unable to provide dosage information or any medical advice.
 Please consult with a licensed healthcare professional for more information.